Mod $\ell$ gamma factors and a converse theorem for finite general linear groups

 \end{corollary} \begin{proof} By applying $f$ to both sides of the functional equation in \autoref{cor:functional_equation} and using \autoref{whitt_model_base_change}, we find that $f(\gamma(\pi\otimes \pi',\psi_R))$ satisfies the same functional equation as $\gamma(\pi\otimes_{R}R'\times \pi\otimes_{R}R',\psi_{R'})$.
 Therefore the uniqueness in \autoref{cor:functional_equation} implies they are equal. \end{proof}

-\begin{remark} Note that if $V$ is cuspidal, there are no representations that are exceptional for $V$.
+\begin{remark} Note that if $V$ is irreducible cuspidal, there are no representations that are exceptional for $V$, by \autoref{CuspidalCriterionVigneras}.
 Thus, in this case, we recover the functional equation in the special cases treated in \cite{roditty,nien}. \end{remark}

 The rest of this section is devoted to the proof of \autoref{thm:bil_space_one_dimensional}.
 Our strategy follows that of \cite[3.2]{kurinczuk-matringe} and \cite[3.2]{matringe-moss} in the setting of $p$-adic groups but there is a key lemma in the $p$-adic setting which completely fails in the setting of finite groups for lack of unramified characters, namely \cite[Lemma 3.6]{matringe-moss}.
 This failure is precisely what necessitates the exclusion of the exceptional representations for $V$ in \autoref{thm:bil_space_one_dimensional}.
 Without the exclusion of exceptional characters the theorem is false, c.f. \cite[Lemma 4.1.4, Theorem 4.3.3]{roditty}.